Taking a break

 Short-term residential care or a holiday for the person you are looking after

 If you are going to arrange short-term residential care, the Care Quality Commission (CQC) has an online directory of registered independent care services to help you decide which service to use.
-Their contact details are at the end of our Taking a Break factsheet.
+Their contact details are at the end of our Taking a Break factsheet, which will be available shortly.

-In addition, a list of organisations who provide holidays, and information about holidays for people with disabilities, is provided at the end of our Taking a Break factsheet.back to top
+In addition, a list of organisations who provide holidays, and information about holidays for people with disabilities, is provided at the end of our Taking a Break factsheet, which will be available shortly.back to top

 Planning your break